ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

 - Opposite to `push`, `pull` brings changes in the upstream branch to the local branch.
-- You can check if there are any changes to synchronize in the upstream branch by running `git fetch`, which only checks if there are changes, and then `git status` to see how your local and remote branch compare in terms of commit history.
+- You can check if there are any changes to synchronise in the upstream branch by running `git fetch`, which only checks if there are changes, and then `git status` to see how your local and remote branch compare in terms of commit history.
 - It's best to make sure your repository is in a clean state with no staged or